dotnet/csharplang/proposals/extensions.md

 A this_access has one of the following meanings:
 - [...]
 - ***When this is used in a primary_expression within an instance method or instance accessor of an extension with an underlying type known to be a reference type, it is classified as a value.
-The type of the value is the instance type of the extension within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.**
+The type of the value is the underlying type of the extension within which the usage occurs, and the value is a reference to the object for which the method or accessor was invoked.**
 - ***When this is used in a primary_expression within an instance method or instance accessor of an extension with an underlying type known to be a value type, it is classified as a variable.
-The type of the variable is the instance type of the extension within which the usage occurs.
+The type of the variable is the underlying type of the extension within which the usage occurs.**
   - If the method or accessor is not an iterator or async function, the `this` variable represents the extension for which the method or accessor was invoked.
     - If the value type is a readonly struct, the `this` variable behaves exactly the same as an `in` parameter of the struct type
     - Otherwise the `this` variable behaves exactly the same as a `ref` parameter of the value type